sassoftware/vscode-sas-extension/README.md

 3. Please refer to the [Add SAS Connection Profile](#add-new-sas-profile) section below to add a profile
 4. After a profile is created, the Status Bar Item will be changed from "No Active Profiles Found" to the name of the new profile.
    ![Status Bar Profile](doc/images/StatusBarProfileItem.png)
-5. If you do not want to generate results in HTML format, clear the `ODS: Output` setting.
+5. If you do not want to generate results in HTML format, clear the `Enable/disable ODS HTML5 output` setting.
 This option is enabled by default.

 ### Profiles